 Before obtaining any CDL, you first need a Commercial Learner’s Permit.
 This one allows you to practice driving commercial vehicles under the supervision of a licensed CDL holder.
 To qualify for a CLP in Nevada, you have to:

-Driving large commercial vehicles can come with its own set of hurdles, and accidents are sometimes unavoidable.
+Driving large commercial vehicles can come with its own set of hurdles, and car accidents are sometimes unavoidable.
 Kidwell & Gallagher Injury Lawyers are here to assist you in understanding your rights and standing by your side if you’ve been involved in a commercial vehicle accident.
 Contact a trusted Personal Injury Lawyer today for a free consultation.

 Craig W. Kidwell is the managing partner of Kidwell & Gallagher, Ltd., and exclusively represents injured workers in Nevada.
 Mr. Kidwell has been practicing workers’ compensation law in Nevada since 1999 and has acted as lead counsel on over 2,000 contested workers’ compensation claims.
 Mr. Kidwell represents injured workers in Nevada through all stages of Nevada’s complex worker’s compensation system.
 Craig regularly appears in all levels of Nevada’s administrative workers’ compensation system and has represented injured workers in Nevada’s districts and Supreme Court.